 Years ago, the day after Thanksgiving, I was roaming around the kitchen, bored and hungry.
 I felt the need to come up with an inventive way to use up our Thanksgiving leftovers, beyond soup or a sandwich.
 I happen to have wonton wrappers in my fridge, so I decided to get creative.

-With crab rangoon in mind, I added a little cream cheese, shredded turkey, stuffing, and gravy into a mixing bowl, spooned the mixture into wonton wrappers and fried it all in a skillet, served with a side of cranberry salsa.
+With crab rangoon in mind, I added a little cream cheese, shredded turkey, stuffing, and gravy into a mixing bowl, spooned the mixture into wonton wrappers and fried it all in a skillet (or your turkey fryer with yesterday’s oil), served with a side of cranberry salsa.
 My husband now makes sure I’m fully prepped, picking up wonton wrappers at the store every Thanksgiving Eve so that there are no excuses not to make these.

 You can be flexible with this recipe.
 In fact, I really don’t measure anything, and the Thanksgiving leftover recipe ingredients are interchangeable.
 Just toss in whatever sounds good to you and fry it up.
 You can even vary the ingredients in the cranberry salsa.
 I start with cranberry sauce, not the jelly, and toss in chopped yellow onion, minced garlic, and a diced jalapeño for a little kick.